TAMU-CPT/mauved3/README.md

 5. make blast db out of CDSs in fasta file
 6. run these CDSs against the blast db at desired cutoff
 7. run blast2pxmfa
+8. run cluster_lcbs tool

-Input for this tool is that xmfa from #7, #4, and concatenated gff3 file
+Input for this tool is that xmfa from #8, #4, and concatenated gff3 file

 ## Screenshots